cmsuhre/Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I constructed a compact honeynet within Azure, channeling log data from diverse sources into a Log Analytics workspace.
+This infrastructure is utilized by Microsoft Sentinel to generate attack maps, initiate alerts, and formulate incidents.
+I conducted a security assessment by monitoring metrics in the initially unsecured environment for 24 hours, implemented security enhancements to fortify the setup, and conducted another 24-hour metric evaluation.
+The outcomes are presented below.
+The metrics we will discuss include:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)